phpbbireland/mysimpleportal/README.md

 **Editing pages:**
 You can edit the page manually by clicking on the "Edit icon" or using a WYSIWYG edit to create a page and then paste the code into the edit window...
 I am probably going to add one of the open source WYSIWYG editors to provide much more control and make it easier to create and edit pages...

+Once we have determined the rest of the structure we will start on the SimpleBlog...
+Mike